Namma Ooru Hero

-Namma Ooru Hero is a 2019 Tamil reality talk show which is currently telecasted on Sun TV at 9:30 PM on every Sunday which started airing from 20 January 2019 and 12 May 2019.
+Namma Ooru Hero is a 2019 Tamil reality talk show which is currently telecasted on Sun TV airing every Sunday which started from 20 January 2019 and 12 May 2019.
 The TV programme is presented by popular actor Vijay Sethupathi who eventually made his full-fledged television debut as a host.

 The title of the show itself reveals about the many unknown or lesser known unsung heroes in the society who selflessly toil for the betterment of the society and content of the show is reported to have not included any other famous celebrities including actors and politicians except the presenter of the show.